build-on-aws/content/tutorials/amazon-bedrock-lambda-image-gen-golang/index.md

 This will start creating the AWS resources required for the application.

-> If you want to see the AWS CloudFormation template which will be used behind the scenes, run `cdk synth` and check the `cdk.out` folder
+> If you want to see the AWS CloudFormation template which will be used behind the scenes, run `cdk synth` and check the `cdk.out` folder.

 You can keep track of the progress in the terminal or navigate to AWS console: `CloudFormation > Stacks > BedrockLambdaImgeGenWebsiteStack`